What Is An Open Relationship Between Romantic Partners?

 • Having less time to spend with one’s original partner

-• A higher risk of sexually transmitted illnesses (STIs)
+• A higher risk of sexually transmitted infections (STIs)

-These arrangements require honest communication with the primary partner (and with all partners), including about emotional boundaries and sexual health.
+These arrangements could require honest communication with the primary partner (and with all partners), including discussions about emotional boundaries and sexual health.
 Foregoing good communication may leave room for negative feelings to thrive.

 Thinking carefully about these factors can be a first step in exploring a new arrangement.
 Understanding non-monogamous relationships is a great place to start — discuss what opening your partnership means to you.